 Who will give the vaccination?

-The COVID-19 vaccinations are administered by the Municipal Public Health Services (GGDs).
+The COVID-19 vaccination is administered by the Municipal Public Health Services (GGDs).

 My child has a fever.
 Can my child still get the COVID-19 vaccination?

-My child has also received a notice or already scheduled an appointment for another vaccination at the well-baby clinic (through the National Immunisation Programme).
+My child has also received a notice or already scheduled an appointment for another vaccination, such as the vaccinations against HPV or against DTaP and MMR.
 What should I do with the invitation for the COVID-19 vaccination?

 My child is not in a medical high-risk group.
 Can my child still get the COVID-19 vaccination?